kathiavf16/My_Data_Viz_Project/README.md

 I plan to use excel to view and clean my data because it is an small dataset.
 Link to datasource: https://datahub.io/five-thirty-eight/airline-safety#readme

 This dataset has a total of 8 variables.
 I think I have enough information to create my visualizations.
 I would like to make a dashboard with different visualizations showing the important facts about the airline crashes.
-I'm thinking about using a map to display the airline headquarters globally.
+Also, I'm thinking about including a map to display the airline headquarters globally.
 To build the map, I would need to get the latitude and longitude from another source.
 However,  I'm not very confident about using the map at this point.
 More about my design plan coming soon...

 #### Dataset Variables